vrurg/raku-Vikna/docs/md/Vikna.md

     * being a pure Raku, i.e. avoid use of any native libraries

-    * being OS-independent by encapsulating any OS-specific logic in a driver-like layer
+    * being OS-independent by incapsulating any OS-specific logic in a driver-like layer

   * Support fully asynchronous model of development